open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

     4.8.
 Client creates a session in memory.
 The Session Token is only stored in RAM and up to 24 hours.

-5. Recipient authorises the decryption of the container with MID/SID authentication:
+5. Recipient authorises the decryption of the Container with MID/SID authentication:
     5.1.
 Client queries nonces from CSS servers and creates CDOC2 Authentication Token and computes the hash to be signed.

     5.2.
 Client sends decryption authorization request to cdoc2-RP component and receives a VC to be displayed to Recipient.

     5.3.
-Client informs Recipient that container decryption is started and shows the VC to Recipient, with instructions to continue on mobile app.
+Client informs Recipient that Container decryption is started and shows the VC to Recipient, with instructions to continue on mobile app.

     5.4.
 Recipient performs Smart-ID authentication: